Diocese of Capaccio: History

 Bishops of Pesto (Paestum) are known by the end of the sixth century.
 All of the dioceses of Lucania, except Paestum, appear to have been fatally damaged by the appearance of the Arian Lombards at the end of the 6th century.
 Paestum was attacked in the early 10th century by the Saracens, who fortified the area of Agripoli, which had once been the citadel of the Greek colony and then the Roman colony of Paestum.
 The city was burned.
 The inhabitants fled into the mountains, where they built the town that came to be called Capaccio.
-In 1080, the town of Pesto was devastated by the Norman Duke Ribert Guiscard, and nearly deserted.
+In 1080, the town of Pesto was devastated by the Norman Duke Robert Guiscard, and nearly deserted.

 Ecclesiastically, Pesto becomes associated with Capaccio by 967, when Pope John XIII wrote to "reverendissimo confratri nostro, Petro Paestano Episcopo, quae Caput-aquis dicitur.

 The episcopal palace was in Capaccio, but the bishops also had residences in Sala, Novi, and Diano.
 The episcopal palace at Diano, purchased and improved by Bishop Francesco Brancaccio, was dedicated in 1629.
 In 1704, the bishop resided in S(c)ala, and pontificated in the church of S. Pietro.

 In 1583, a diocesan synod was held, presided over by the Vicar General Silvio Galasso, in the absence of Bishop Lorenzo Belo, who was ill.
 Bishop Pedro de Mata (1611–1627) held a diocesan synod in 1617.
 Bishop Francesco Maria Brancaccio (1627–1635) held a diocesan synod in 1629.
 On 12–14 December 1649, Bishop Tommaso Carafa (1639–1664) presided at a diocesan synod held in Laurino.

 The diocese of Capaccio had a seminary, located in Diano; and three episcopal colleges (high schools), in Novi, Sicignano, and Capaccio.